 - The Producer gets 5% (see my article on Music Producers)

-- The amazing tambourine player gets 5%.
+- The tambourine player, for his virtuoso playing, gets 5%.

 The exception to this is if you use a sample in your song.
 In this situation you need to approach the song’s publisher and negotiate

-- whether you can use the sample and
+- whether you can use the sample

 - how much of the song share the publisher wants.